spiffyguy/FreeInfantry-Client-Setup/README.md

 >
 > 1. Download/Install WINE.
 (5.0 or higher has been tested)
 >     - [https://www.winehq.org](https://www.winehq.org)
+>
 > 2. Use winetricks to install the .NET runtime (4.0 minimum required, 4.5.2 also works, have not tested higher)
 >     - [https://wiki.winehq.org/Winetricks](https://wiki.winehq.org/Winetricks)
 >     - ie: `sh winetricks dotnet40`
+>
 > 3. Download the official Infantry Online installer EXE and run it inside WINE
 >     - [http://www.freeinfantry.com/download/win/latest/Install-Infantry-Online.exe](http://www.freeinfantry.com/download/win/latest/Install-Infantry-Online.exe)
 >     - $ `wine path/to/downloads/Install-Infantry-Online.exe`
+>
-> 4. Follow the prompts, mostly the defaults but be sure to choose "cnc-ddraw, opengl" instead of the default "cnc-ddraw, dx9" component.
+> 4. Follow the installer prompts, defaults are good until you get to the "components" screen.
+Be sure to choose the "cnc-ddraw, opengl" checkbox instead of the default "cnc-ddraw, dx9" checkbox.
 (Both work for linux but you will get higher FPS with the opengl renderer.)
+>
 > 5. After it's done, run the launcher with WINE
 >     - $ `wine path/to/drive_c/Program Files/InfantryLauncher.exe`
+>
 > 6. You are now ready to play!
+>
 </details>

 ## Thanks to all Contributors